Benefits of Selection with Technology Advisors

 Some criteria is more important than another.
 Weighting the criteria by ranking it with a score is the only way to prevent the selection of a marginal product.
 TAI uses a “sum of product” weighting system that highlights your most important criteria for final selection.

-Structured Demos and weighted criteria will provide a selection that is functionally correct.
+Structured demos and weighted criteria will provide a selection that is functionally correct.
 However, we must also consider many intangible items, like the depth of the provider's marketplace, their reputation in the market, long-range viability, and so on.
 TAI helps you navigate these intangible items to make sure your selection will last.

-CRM Selection Workshops
+Software Selection Workshops

 The most effective way to gather requirements in the form of user stories are through workshops.
 Workshops allow your team to brainstorm and exchange ideas to agree on processes that are both customer and internal facing.
 The outcomes of the workshop define the list of user stories we use to create the selection criteria.